TonyXTYan/PHYS2020-Arduino-Quick-Start/README.md

     * M6 threads
     * measurement range 0-80ºC.
 TBC!
 * MAX6675 breakout board,
-    * 12-bit ADC (analog to digical converter),
+    * 12-bit ADC (analog to digital converter),
     * temperature range 0-1024ºC with resolution of 0.25ºC (12-bit)
-    * accuracy ±3ºC (however in my experience seen ±10ºC errors, so please check your probe is not faulty).
+    * accuracy ±3ºC (however, in my experience, I got ±10ºC errors, so please check your probe is not faulty).

-The following table are the connections used in the sample code:
+The following table shows the connections used in the sample code:

 ![MAX6675 Module Pinout](https://lastminuteengineers.com/wp-content/uploads/arduino/MAX6675-Module-Pinout.png)